HartharnSam/HartharnSam.github.io/_pages/animations.md

 Reformatting the plot on each timestep is VERY computationally expensive.
 We don't want to have `hold on` because then we'd have plots with N x as much data on as we need (where N is the number of timesteps), but without hold on, formatting is reset each time we re-plot.
 That is unless we use the following fix:
 ```
-if ii = t1
+if ii = t1 % i.e. run the formatting for the first iteration only
 	xlabel('x'); ylabel('z');
 	xlim([min(x) max(x)]);
 	ylim([min(y) max(y)]);
 	% Add any other formatting here
 end
+set(gca, 'NextPlot', 'replacechildren') % Replace the contents of the axis, rather than the axis itself
-set(gca, 'NextPlot', 'replacechildren') % note this needs setting for each axis
+% note this needs setting for each axis
 ```
 I have included an example in a movie maker code [here](/assets/code/movie_fastformat.m)